richardscarrott/jquery-modal/README.md

 Both modal and overlay are appended to this element

 #### position: null (array - [top, left])
-Allows final modal position to be overridden if centered isn't required
+Allows final modal position to be overridden if centering is not desired

 #### closeSelector: '.modal-content-close' (string)
 Any elements wihtin the modal matching the closeSelector will close the modal on click